gsu-protocol/community/governance/polls/End GSUc Funding For Sourcecred - October 15 2022.md

 start_date: 2022-10-15T10:00:00
 end_date: 2022-10-15T17:00:00
 ---
-# Poll: End DAI Funding For Sourcecred - October 15, 2022
+# Poll: Decimal issue must be sortout quickly.

 The Governance Facilitators have placed a Governance Poll into the voting system.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for one day beginning on Saturday, October 15 at 10:00 UTC.